wise-old-man/wise-old-man/.github/contributing/server-guide.md

 http://localhost:5000/

-If you're using docker toolbox instead, you can find out what the machine's ip is by typing:
+If you're using Docker Toolbox instead, you can find out what the machine's ip is by typing:

 ```
 docker-machine ip